 Bursting with zesty lemon flavour combined with sweet coconut, these delicious muffins are light yet moist, and so moreish!

 Summer is almost here so I wanted to share a recipe to celebrate the occasion.
-What better way than with these zesty and sweet lemon and coconut muffins!
+What better way than with these zesty and sweet lemon coconut muffins!

-Natural Coconut Flavour
+Muffin Recipe with Natural Coconut Flavour

 This recipe ended up needing more adjustment and substitutions than I originally anticipated.
 I really wanted to prevent the coconut from taking away any moisture from the muffins.